saltstack/salt/doc/topics/tutorials/walkthrough_macosx.rst

   2. the "business" or "service" configuration files (once again, not an official name) : those are configuration files, ending with ".tls" extension, that describe which software should run on which server, along with particular configuration properties for those software.
 Those files should be created in the /srv/salt folder by default, but their location can be changed using ... /etc/salt/master configuration file !

-.. note:: in our case, there is a third important configuration file, not to be confused with the previous two : the virtual machine provisionning configuration file.
+.. note:: this tutorial contains a third important configuration file, not to be confused with the previous two : the virtual machine provisioning configuration file.
 This, in itself, is not specifically tied to salt, but it also contains some salt configuration.
-We'll see more in step 3.
+More on that in step 3.
+Also note that all configuration files are YAML files.
+So indentation matters a lot.

 .. [#] : salt also works with "masterless" configuration where a minion is autonomous (in which case salt can be seen as a local configuration tool), or in
   "multiple master" configuration.
 See the documentation for more on that.

-Before we dig in : architecture of our salt cluster
+Before digging in : architecture of the salt cluster
 ---------------------------------------------------

 Salt-master
 +++++++++++
-The "salt-master" server is going to be your mac os machine, directly.
-You will run command from a terminal app, so you will need salt to be installed on your mac.
+The "salt-master" server is going to be the mac os machine, directly.
+Command will be ran from a terminal app, so salt will need to be installed on the mac.
 This is going to be more convenient for toying around with configuration files.

 Salt-minion
 +++++++++++
 We'll only have one "salt minion" server.
-It is going to be running on a Virtual Machine running on your mac, using VirtualBox.
+It is going to be running on a Virtual Machine running on the mac, using VirtualBox.
 It will run an Ubuntu distribution.

 STEP 1 : Configuring salt-master on your mac :